angellgunn/alternate-silversurfer/content/b-o-c.md

     surfaces of the organism, which can only in that way retain its identity as it moves through its domain of interactions.
-Thus all conduct, as controlled through the nervous system, must (necessarily, due to the latter\'s architectural organization) lead through changes in the effector surfaces to specific changes in the receptor surfaces that in turn must generate changes in the effector surfaces that again \... and so on, recursively.
-Conduct is thus a functional continuum that gives unity to the life of the organism through its transformations in the latter\'s self-referring domain of interactions.
+Thus all conduct, as controlled through the nervous system, must (necessarily, due to the latter's architectural organization) lead through changes in the effector surfaces to specific changes in the receptor surfaces that in turn must generate changes in the effector surfaces that again ... and so on, recursively.
+Conduct is thus a functional continuum that gives unity to the life of the organism through its transformations in the latter's self-referring domain of interactions.
 The evolutionary subordination of the architecture of the central nervous system to the topology of the sensory and effector surfaces appears as an obvious necessity.

-:   *(c)* The ability of the nervous system to interact with its own
+> *\(c\)* The ability of the nervous system to interact with its own
     internal